giobautista/LiteCloud/README.md

-### BittyCLoud Readme
+### LiteCloud Readme

-BittyCloud is forked from a project called TuxLite, a free collection of shell scripts for immidiate deployment of LEMP stacks (Linux, Nginx, MySQL and PHP 7.2) for Ubuntu and Debian.
+LiteCloud is forked from a project called TuxLite, a free collection of shell scripts for immidiate deployment of LEMP stacks (Linux, Nginx, MySQL and PHP 7.2) for Ubuntu and Debian.

-BittyCloud only installs the very essentials to get your website up and running.
+LiteCloud only installs the very essentials to get your website up and running.

 The following are going to be installed: